joereddington/joereddington.github.io/diary/index.md

 ## 28/03/23 14:46 to 15:42, email.  +EQT
 ## 29/03/23 05:58 to 06:30, Email +EQT

+## 29/03/23 06:31 to 07:45,  +EQT
+NA:

+Send £2,000 worth of invoices to Liz,
+* Go through all recent payments and create a bunch of expenses then.
+* Open Natwest and open littlefinger.

+* Need to do paypal stuff

+NA:

+Invoices for Ian
+* Work out what the total amount of money is that they need
+* Craete the invoices in Quickbooks.

 ## 29/03/23 09:25 to 13:50, email but mostly expenses and accounting +EQT
 ## 29/03/23 15:24 to 15:52,  +EQT emails